VCU rumbles to 67-55 win over Syracuse to open Battle 4 Atlantis

 And it was part of a pivotal stretch in the game, when the Rams picked up confidence, clearly.
 Syracuse followed with a shot clock violation, then the team turned the ball over on a travel call.

-And from there VCU began to roll, a sequence that helped propel it to a 67-55 win from Imperial Arena in Paradise Island, Bahamas — a big result for the Rams to begin its bit Battle 4 Atlantis week.
+And from there VCU began to roll, a sequence that helped propel it to a 67-55 win at Imperial Arena in Paradise Island, Bahamas — a big result for the Rams to begin its big Battle 4 Atlantis week.

+“They did a phenomenal job of having two good days of practice, a great shootaround today and carried over the game plan to the tee,” coach Mike Rhoades said of his team.

-And VCU’s defense gave the Orange (2-2) trouble all night, holding them to 29% shooting.
+And VCU’s defense gave the Orange (2-2) trouble for most of the night, holding them to 29% shooting.

 VCU registered its first win over Syracuse in the schools’ fourth-ever meeting (first since 1992).

-Stockard led VCU with 15 points, plus four assists and four rebounds.
+Levi Stockard III led VCU with 15 points, plus four assists and four rebounds.
 Marcus Tsohonis had 12 points, with three 3-pointers.
 KeShawn Curry added 11 points and five rebounds.

 The Rams, after the Syracuse travel call in their big second-half sequence, got a 3 from Tsohonis.
 Then, after the Orange’s Jimmy Boeheim responded with a 3 of his own, Stockard answered with a 3-point play.